DreamPolicy: A Unified World-model Policy for Scalable Humanoid Locomotion: Unified Policy for Cross-Terrain Humanoid Locomotion

-In this section, the detailed implementation of the DreamPolicy framework is illustrated in Figure \ref{fig:Overview_image} will be introduced.
-In section \ref{method:HMI}, we introduce details of Terrain-Aware Diffusion for Humanoid Motion Imagery.
-In section \ref{sec:gcrl}, we introduce how we formulate the HMI-conditioned Unified Policy with an AMP-style \cite{peng2021amp} reward.
+In this section, we detail the implementation of the DreamPolicy framework, as illustrated in Figure \ref{fig:overview}.
+Section \ref{method:diffusion} introduces the Terrain-Aware Autoregressive Diffusion World Model.
+Section \ref{sec:gcrl} describes how we formulate the Unified Policy, which integrates diffusion-generated trajectory tracking with an AMP-style \cite{peng2021amp} manifold regularization.